SkymindIO/skil-clients/android/docs/DefaultApi.md

 <a name="transformprocessGet"></a>
 # **transformprocessGet**
-> ERRORUNKNOWN transformprocessGet(deploymentName, versionName, transformName)
+> Object transformprocessGet(deploymentName, versionName, transformName)

 Gets the JSON string of the deployed transform process (CSV or Image)